MrDGuy/pxt-skillmap-sprite-games/tutorials/functions/functions-intro.md

 ## Functions @unplugged

 Here is an example of how to use functions to improve your code's efficiency.
+First push play to see what happens when the code runs.
 ![Zig and Zag](https://raw.githubusercontent.com/MrDGuy/pxt-skillmap-robot-control-structures/main/docs/static/robot-cs-func-sample.gif "Move and Turn Functions" )